RekSh1ft/pystudio3d/README.md

 # How to run
-Make sure you have Python installed
+Make sure you have Python installed.
 Make sure you install the required dependecies by running the command ``pip install -r requirements.txt`` then run ``main.py``